maxlebedev/maleficer/README.md

     - Push 1 is an easy effect to miss, as the enemies move right back
         * Maybe all Push 1 comes with Stun 1
 # BUGS
-    - Found a wall I was able to walk through in the caves.
+    - Found a wall I was able to walk through in the old caves.
         * Sometimes enemies turn into walls when they die
         * those walls can be walked through
         * I think this is bc enemies spawn *in* the wall with same pos